peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 enhancing privacy, reducing latency, and faciliting offline verification.

-The figure below illustrates the process by which a credential holder, such as a wallet instance, requests and obtains a Status Assertion from the issuer.
+The figure below illustrates the process by which a Holder, such as a wallet instance, requests and obtains a Status Assertion from the issuer.